JamieBort/Portfolio-Website/README.md

 - old/ - Contains files and directories that are no longer used.
 But are not ready to be deleted.

+- temp/ - Directory to build the Projects section; including the project cards. `index2_v3.htm` is now exactly what I need for my website.

 #### Files

 - .gitignore - Specifies intentionally untracked files.
 See https://git-scm.com/docs/gitignore